Cisco-Kosha/kafka-connector/README.md

 ## Useful Actions

-You can use the Kosha Kafka connector to report data to Kafka from any front-end app built in any language, ingest data into a app from Kafka, and script administrative actions.
+You can use the Kosha Kafka connector to manage Kafka producers, consumers, and topics.

 Refer to the Kosha Kafka connector [API specification](openapi.json) for details.